DiegoReiriz/AkkaAgentsExample/README.markdown

 object SocketConsumer {

-  //Needed to create an Agent with a given configuration def props(port: Int): Props = Props(new SocketConsumer(port))
+  //Needed to create an Actor with a given configuration def props(port: Int): Props = Props(new SocketConsumer(port))

 }